David Chardavoyne

 A Hanging in Detroit

 Professor David Chardavoyne is a lawyer, teacher, and author who has written extensively on the legal history of Michigan's early years.
 After twenty-one years as a practicing attorney, David Chardavoyne went on to pursue his love of history and of teaching at both Wayne State University Law School and the University of Detroit-Mercy School of Law.
-Professor Chardavoyne was the principal speaker at the bicentennial celebration of the Michigan Supreme Court in October 2005 addressing the first decade of the Michigan court.
+Professor Chardavoyne was the principal speaker at the bicentennial celebration of the Michigan Supreme Court in October 2005 addressing the first decade of the early Michigan court.

 David Chardavoyne contributed a chapter to The History of Michigan Law, entitled The Northwest Ordinance and Michigan's Territorial Heritage.
 This book represents a serious survey of Michigan's rich legal past and will appeal to scholars and students of American history.